techidaily/site-games-able/source/_posts/trouble-with-xbox-and-pc-reconnection-tips-inside.md

  While running a PC controller update can rectify your Xbox Wireless Controller not connecting to your PC, the method doesn't work if the Xbox Accessories app fails to pick up your controller, even through a USB.
 Moreover, it's not guaranteed that performing a controller update on a PC will fix your problem.

  However, if you have connected your Xbox Wireless Controller to your PC before, you can potentially fix connectivity issues by re-pairing your controller.
-But if you haven't connected your devices before, there are plenty of[methods for connecting any Xbox controller to your PC](https://www.makeuseof.com/tag/connect-xbox-one-controller-pc/) .
+But if you haven't connected your devices before, there are plenty of [methods for connecting any Xbox controller to your PC](https://www.makeuseof.com/tag/connect-xbox-one-controller-pc/) .

  So, to un-pair and re-pair your Xbox Wireless Controller and fix connectivity problems, follow these steps: